tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/功能实践/实现直播群功能_intl_en.md

 Messages can be lost due to the following conditions:

-- Livestreaming groups have a message sending frequency limit of 40 messages per second.
+- Audio-video groups have a message sending frequency limit of 40 messages per second.
 You can determine whether a message is discarded due to the frequency limit based on the callbacks before and after delivering group messages.
 If a message receives the callback before delivering group messages but does not receive the callback after delivering group messages, the message is discarded due to the frequency limit.
-- When a group member quits a livestreaming group from the WeChat Mini Program or web client, the member may also quit on the Android, iOS, or PC client.
+- When a group member quits an audio-video group from the WeChat Mini Program or web client, the member may also quit on the Android, iOS, or PC client.
 For more information, see [FAQ 4](#p4).
 - If the WeChat Mini Program or web client encounters an exception, check whether your SDK version is earlier than v2.7.6.
 If yes, upgrade your SDK to the latest version.

 If the fault persists, submit a ticket to contact us.